hoprnet/uHTTP-exit-app/README.md

 uHTTP exit application attaches to an exit node and performs arbitrary incoming HTTP requests for clients.

+## Deployment

+CI will create a new container image on a tagged version on main.

+-   run `yarn changeset version` to create the current changelog
+-   run `yarn build` to update version info
+-   commit everything, create a matching tag and push to main

 ## Run with Docker

 To be able to run the Exit Node with Docker, you first need to build the image, for that, we will use the following command